 To prepare for your appointment, you may want to bring:

-A record of your blood sugar levels with the time of day, glucose value, insulin injected, and food eatenA list of your medicines, including the doses
+A record of your blood sugar levels with the time of day, glucose value, insulin injected, and food eatenA list of your medications, including the doses

 Specific Questions to Ask Your Doctor